 Economics is about understanding what is happening in the economy at all different levels - from choices we make about how we spend our wages, right through to what policies governments should use to improve the fortunes of the country.
 Economics can be used to explain decisions that people make and the consequences of them, e.g. what causes recessions and what can governments to about them?

 How markets work:

-- Economic foundations

 - Resource allocation

-- How prices are determined

 - Production, costs, revenue and profit

 - Competitive and concentrated markets

 - Market failure